jlkaus/random-scripts/README.md

 Random scripts that I use on my laptop and in the cloud.
 All of these are pretty-much one-offs.
-In particular, they do not include:
- - my music ripping and music management script system (see musikding)
- - my book logging app/webpage stuff (see booklog)

 Directories in here: